MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-authorized-users.md

 ## Step 2: Assign phone numbers to your users

 If you have not already done so, assign user phone numbers to your users.
-For more information, see [Manage phone numbers for users](assign-change-or-remove-a-phone-number-for-a-user.md) and [Enable users for Direct Routing](direct-routing-enable-users.md).
+For more information, see [Manage phone numbers for users](assign-change-or-remove-a-phone-number-for-a-user.md).

 ## Step 3: Create a Teams voice applications policy